 Meditation is a practice in which a person uses a learned skill, such as mindfulness, to train oneself to be attentive and aware of the present moment.
-There are many different meditation practices or focuses you can use to develop a calm mind and relaxed body - the breath, an image, counting, repeated phrases.
+There are many different meditation practices you can use to develop a calm and focused mind.